What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

 SBC (aka Low Complexity Subband Coding) is the most basic Bluetooth codec around.
 It's built into the Advanced Audio Distribution Profile (A2DP), which is a set of Bluetooth specifications for streaming audio over Bluetooth.
 A2DP has been around for around two decades and is free for manufacturers to use (as it's in the public domain), so every Bluetooth device you can currently buy will support it.

 As well as being universally supported, it doesn't demand much power from your devices.
-But the trade-off is lower sound quality – it only handles up to 16-bit/48kHz audio files, with a bitrate up to 345kbps (but more often manufacturers limit their devices to 256kbps to avoid more battery drain).
+But the trade-off is lesser sound quality – it only 'handles' up to 16-bit/48kHz audio files, with a bitrate up to 345kbps (but more often manufacturers limit their devices to 256kbps to avoid more battery drain).
+That bitrate capability would need to be four to six times higher to pass 16-bit/48kHz files losslessly.

 AAC